anbilly19/Study-Plan-Approval-Agent/README.md

 | **src/tests/**             | Unit and integration tests.                                    |
 | **README.md**              | This file.                                                     |

+## Python Version

-Built with Python 3.11.6
+Project built and tested with: Python 3.11.6

-Please ensure that you have a Python version that is 3.10+
+Please ensure your environment uses: Python 3.10+